aws/aws-database-encryption-sdk-dynamodb/specification/structured-encryption/beacons.md

 `Part` is defined as a [sensitive part](#sensitive-part) or a [non-sensitive-part](#non-sensitive-part).

+#### Constructor Part

+A constructor part config MUST have the following inputs:

+ * A field name -- a string
+ * Required -- a boolean

 #### Constructor

-  A Constructor MUST be a list of field names, each corresponding to a field name in a [part](#part).
+  A Constructor MUST be a list of [constructor parts](#constructor-part)], each corresponding to a field name in a [part](#part).

+### Default Construction

+* If no constructors are configured, a default constructor MUST be generated.
+* This default constructor MUST be all of the non-sensitive parts, followed by all the sensitive part, all parts being required.

 ---